hajschroeder/Portfolio/README.md

 ## Setup/Installation
 * All you need to view this site portfolio is an internet connected device
 * As a public repository, a GitHub account is not required but it is recommended
+* Clone this repository to your desktop
+* Navigate to the top level of the directory
+* Open index.html in your browser

 ## Known Bugs
 * None as of now